-North Carolina has seen an increase in the need for building repair services following the damage caused by recent hurricanes, including Florence in 2018 and Dorian in 2019.
+North Carolina has seen an increase in the need for building repair services following the damage caused by recent hurricanes, including Florence in 2018, Dorian in 2019, and Helene in 2024.

 To avoid this result, every remediation contractor performing work in North Carolina should carefully evaluate whether their scope of work falls within North Carolina's definition of general contracting for which a license is required and, if so, comply with the requirements for licensure before entering into the contract and undertaking the work.